 The original name of the rock is “Vaan Irai Kal” which translates to “Stone of the Sky God” But just like the historians have been a confused group with regard to naming the ancient monuments in Mahabalipuram, the locals today just refer to this enigmatic giant stone as Krishna’s Butter Ball.

-According to Hindu mythology, when the Krishna was just a baby, he was fond of stealing butter.
+According to Hindu mythology, when Krishna was just a baby, he was fond of stealing butter.
 He would steal butter from wherever he could, especially the butter that his mother would keep in a pot.
 He would steal a handful of butter and run away to relish it in the woods.
-Now someone came up with this thought that this boulder at Mahabalipuram looks very much like a butter dollop and hence, the name was given as Krishna Butter Ball.
+Now someone came up with the thought that this boulder at Mahabalipuram looks very much like a butter dollop and hence, the name was given as Krishna Butter Ball.
 This rock which looks like a bolus of butter is said to have fallen from the heavens and turned to rock.
 Religious people tend to have insane levels of creativity 😉

-Unfortunately tripods are not allowed inside ASI protected monuments.
+Unfortunately, tripods are not allowed inside ASI-protected monuments.
 In the dim light, my camera was screaming at 5000 ISO.
 Fingers crossed…

-Some attribute this phenomenon to friction and center of gravity.
-Friction prevents the rock from sliding down, conceptually similar to how we are able to stand on sloping ground and the center of gravity allows it to stay balanced on the smallest of contact area.
-However I did try to walk down the slope and it was not possible.
+Some attribute this phenomenon to friction and the center of gravity.
+Friction prevents the rock from sliding down, conceptually similar to how we are able to stand on sloping ground and the center of gravity allows it to stay balanced on the smallest of the contact area.
+However, I did try to walk down the slope and it was not possible.
 I had to slide down to come back to the base of the hill.

-So I am inclined go with the other opinion that when these boulders cooled off about 3.5 billion years ago the connected parts got fused together and that is holding the rock sturdily for all these centuries.
+So I am inclined to go with the other opinion that when these boulders cooled off about 3.5 billion years ago the connected parts got fused together and that is holding the rock sturdily for all these centuries.